DannyBen/victor/README.md

 ### Composite SVG

-Victor also supports the abiliy to combine several smaller SVG objects into one using the `<<` operator or the `#append` method.
+Victor also supports the ability to combine several smaller SVG objects into one using the `<<` operator or the `#append` method.

 This operator expects to receive any object that responds to `#to_s` (can be another `SVG` object).